 Alternative to Shoulder Surgery

-The regen center orthopedic stem cell treatments for hip injuries and shoulder damage utilize high concentrations of enriched Hematopoietic Mesenchymal Stem cells & PRP allowing for a unique protocol that uses multiple non-painful injections of adult stem cells that allow for safe and natural healing of your shoulder injury without any downsides associated with surgical interventions.[
+The regen center orthopedic stem cell treatments for hip injuries and stem cell therapy for rotator cuff tears utilize high concentrations of enriched Hematopoietic Mesenchymal Stem cells & PRP allowing for a unique protocol that uses multiple non-painful injections of adult stem cells that allow for safe and natural healing of your shoulder injury without any downsides associated with surgical interventions.[

 - 6-8 weeks of wearing a shoulder brace